tetratelabs/istio-0to60/docs/dashboards.md

 Install a simple load generating tool named `siege`.

-We have two options:

-1. Install with the package manager, `apt-get`.
-The problem is that siege is installed outside your home directory, and in google cloud shell's ephemeral environment, it means you'll need to re-install it each time you start a new session.
+We normally install `siege` with the `apt-get` package manager.
+However, given the cloud shell's ephemeral nature, anything installed outside our home directory will vanish after a session timeout.

+Alternatives:

 1. Install from source.
 It's a little more work, but does not exhibit the above-mentioned problem.
+1. Run the load generator from your laptop.
+On a mac, using homebrew the command is `brew install siege`.

 Here are the steps to install from source: